apigee-labs/rapier/README.md

     {TodoList-URL}/items
     {TodoList-URL}/items/{id}

-The previous two are valid because there is a TodoList at `\items`, but the template is valid for any TodoList URL.
+The previous two are valid because there is a TodoList at `/items`, but the template is valid for any TodoList URL.

 From the presence of the `items` query parameter, we know that `http://example.org/xxxxx` and `http://example.org/to-dos/items` must be aliases of each other, and a particular implementation may make them the same (or not).